MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-managed-and-native-code.md

 ---
 # How to: Debug managed and native code in Visual Studio

 Visual Studio allows you to enable more than one debugger type when debugging, which is called mixed mode debugging.
-In this article, we set options to debug both managed and native code in a single debugging session.
+In this tutorial, we set options to debug both managed and native code in a single debugging session.
+This tutorial shows how to debug native code from a managed app, but you can also do the reverse, and [debug managed code from a native app](../debugger/how-to-debug-in-mixed-mode.md).
+The debugger also supports other types of mixed mode debugging, such as debugging [Python and native code](../python/debugging-mixed-mode-c-cpp-python-in-visual-studio.md) and using the script debugger in app types such as ASP.NET.

 In this tutorial, you will: